-- Yet another factor that stimulates violence is financial independence.
+- Another factor that stimulates violence, obviously, is financial independence.
 It allows groups to depend on no one, either internally or externally.
-They can then breach all ethical barriers and the success of their cause becomes the only objective.
+Then they can breach all ethical barriers and the success of their cause becomes the only objective.
 The end justifies the means. - In our continent, we also believe distorted ideological arguments have promoted radicalisation, ideologies that have transformed and taken on new forms.
-From axioms such as 'violence is the midwife of history,' or 'armed struggle is the chief form of struggle.'; we see a new rethoric that has absolute contempt for reform and legality and tries to justify the use of violence with the argument of the perversity of the free market system or free trade.
+From axioms such as 'violence is the midwife of history', or 'armed struggle is the chief form of struggle', we see a new rhetoric that has absolute contempt for reform and legality and tries to justify the use of violence with the argument of the perversity of the free market system or free trade.

-THE RADICALIZATION OF THE FARC
+23:40 THE RADICALISATION OF THE FARC

-All these factors I have mentioned converged in our country at some point or another.
-And we have learned our lessons at a very high cost in Colombia.

-Colombia lived through an irony: even as the Berlin wall fell, and negotiations were taking place for conflicts in Central America, and a true democratic revolution was taking place in Colombian institutions, the FARC guerrillas, once labelled by other guerrilla groups as the least radical and most reformist, was transformed through a process of radicalisation into the cruellest and bloodiest guerrilla group that has existed on the American continent.
+All these factors that I have mentioned converge in my country at one point or another, and we have learned our lessons at a very high cost in Colombia.
+Colombia lived through an irony: as the Berlin Wall fell, and negotiations were taking place for conflicts in Central America, and a true democratic revolution was taking place in Colombian institutions, the FARC guerrillas, once labelled by other guerrilla groups as the least radical and most reformist, was transformed through a process of radicalisation into the cruellest and bloodiest guerrilla group that has existed on the American continent.

-How was this possible?
-First, precisely because of the financial capacity they achieved through kidnapping and drug trafficking, providing them at times with resources of over 500 million dollars per year.
+- 24:12 How was this possible?
+First, precisely because of the financial capacity they achieved through kidnapping and drug trafficking, providing them at times with resources of over \$500 million a year.
 Second, it was possible because of the absence of the state in many areas of the nation.
-Third because it lost the little popular support it had and last but certainly not least, it was made possible by the international support offered by naive sectors or radicalised activists abroad.

-The weaker the support from the Colombian people, the weaker this guerrilla group became in military terms.
-The greater the citizen support for legitimate institutions, and the better those institutions functioned, the less territorial space that was left open for the guerrilla groups.
-And while all this was happening, drug trafficking funds came to their rescue, together with the political oxygen provided by those sectors of the international community I have mentioned.

-In their strategy they have held no weapon in reserve.
+Third, because it lost the little popular support it had.
+And, last but not least, it was made possible by the international support offered by naïve sectors or radicalised activists abroad. - The weaker the support from the Colombian people, the weaker this guerrilla group became in military terms.
+The greater the citizen support for legitimate institutions, and the better those institutions functioned, the less territorial space was left open for the guerrilla groups.
+And while all this was happening, drug trafficking funds came to their rescue, together with the political oxygen provided by those sectors I already mentioned. - In their strategy they have held no weapon in reserve.
 They have attacked the legitimacy of the state to project a positive image on anyone opposed to it.
-They have lied and presented as justified actions the kidnapping of women, children, and civilians for decades.
-This goes on to this day, lest we forget the painful hypocrisy a few days ago when they released two hostages who were held for 6 years while immediately kidnapping six more people, including a Norwegian citizen.
+They have lied and presented as justified actions the kidnapping of women, children and civilians for decades.
+This goes on today: lest we forget, the painful hypocrisy a few days ago when they released two hostages who were held for six years, while immediately kidnapping six more people, including a Norwegian citizen.

-They have used poverty as an excuse to wipe out the ethical conflicts of using violence in the midst of a democratic regime.
+25:34 They have used poverty as an excuse to wipe out the ethical conflicts of using violence in the midst of a democratic regime.
 They have painted state efforts to regain legitimacy as government complicity rather than an example of serious action taken by the Colombian state against those who break the law.

-THE RADICALIZATION PROCESS IN COLOMBIA
+25:50 THE RADICALISATION PROCESS IN COLOMBIA

-The fight of those terrorist groups has always had an axiom, the combination of the forms of struggle.
+The fight of those terrorist groups has always had a characteristic: the combination of the forms of struggle.
 Since its creation they have had one leg in legality and one in illegality.
-From the Communist Party and its Youth League that served as recruiting tool and logistical support for the Farc, or the penetration of peasant movements, unions and social organizations by the ELN, this strategy has helped them create the fertile ground where they recruit their members.
+From the Communist Party and its Youth League that served as recruiting tool and logistical support for the FARC, or the penetration of peasant movements, unions and social organizations by the ELN, this strategy has helped them create the fertile ground where they recruit their members.